 2. Financial

-As emphasised in the 2020 Global Nutrition Report,[22] financing for nutrition needs to be scaled up to address the burdens of poor diets and malnutrition in all its forms.
-These are defined as actions whose aim is to secure, raise or commit financial resources and investments for nutrition-specific and/or nutrition-sensitive actions.
-Nutrition-specific financing targets immediate determinants of nutrition and as such has a direct focus on nutrition, while nutrition-sensitive financing targets broader, underlying determinants of nutrition, such as food security, access to food, health and WASH.
+As emphasised in the 2020 Global Nutrition Report,[19] financing for nutrition needs to be scaled up to address the burdens of poor diets and malnutrition in all its forms.
+These are actions whose aim is to secure, raise or commit financial resources and investments for nutrition-specific and/or nutrition-sensitive actions.
+Nutrition-specific funding targets immediate determinants of nutrition (such as diet and disease or care) and as such has a direct focus on nutrition, while nutrition-sensitive financing targets broader, underlying determinants, such as food security or health and WASH services or environment.

 3. Operational

-Infrastructure and capacity development is generally agreed as essential in enabling nutrition action delivery, with evidence suggesting current significant shortfalls in the quantity, quality, and geographical coverage of such key resources for nutrition.[25]
-This sub-category includes nutrition actions whose aim is to support and enhance infrastructure and capacity development across different sectors (e.g., food supply chain, health systems), including human resources, facilities, equipment and training.
+Infrastructure and capacity development is essential in enabling nutrition action delivery, with evidence suggesting current significant shortfalls in the quantity, quality, and geographical coverage of such key resources for nutrition.[23]
+This sub-category includes nutrition actions whose aim is to support and enhance this development across different sectors (e.g., food supply chain, health systems), including human resources, facilities, equipment and training.

-- Examples: equipping health/treatment centres with essential quality-assured, nutrition-related health products and/or tools for nutritional assessment; increasing the number of nutrition professionals across the country and/or at different administrative levels; incorporating academic and/or pre-service nutrition training into medical, nursing and health workers’ curricula; designing short term training workshops for those working in nutrition (e.g., frontline workers) at national and subnational levels; training farmers on sustainable agricultural techniques; establishing post-harvest facilities and infrastructure; improving water sanitation services in the community through improved water sources in public facilities.
+- Examples: equipping health/treatment centres with essential quality-assured, nutrition-related health products and/or tools for nutritional assessment; increasing the number of nutrition professionals at different administrative levels; incorporating pre-service nutrition training into medical, nursing and health workers’ curricula; designing short term training workshops for those working in nutrition (e.g., frontline workers) at national and subnational levels; training farmers on sustainable agricultural techniques; establishing post-harvest facilities and infrastructure; improving water sanitation services in public facilities.

 4. Research, monitoring and data